 A Veterans Response Team (VRT) program will also launch in 2017.
 This 16-hour training program is designed for law enforcement officers who complete the 40-hour CIT training and identify as veterans of the U.S. Armed Forces.
 Once they complete the VRT training, these officers will respond as "peers" to veterans in the community who are in crisis.
-Officers who are also veterans are positioned to identify with veterans in crisis and be better prepared to develop effective rapports.
-These exciting programs will help raise awareness about crucial behavioral health concerns in our community.
+Officers who are also veterans are positioned to identify with that helps connected people with resources and information related to addiction.
+The website was revised and relaunched in May of 2017 and a digital marketing campaign was also completed in 2017 which helped drive strong utilization of the website.